This study identified effective components of parent training programs.

 Alexandra Joraanstad, M.S.

-Alexandra Joraanstad has more than 10 years of experience conducting social services evaluation research, with a focus on programs serving parents...
+Alexandra Joraanstad has more than 10 years of experience conducting social science research and evaluation.
+Her work has primarily focused on home...